Teach Me

 What causes fluid on the knee?

-When you have fluid on the knee, also known as knee effusion, it’s a sign of some type of damage.
+When you have fluid buildup on the knee, also known as knee effusion, it’s a sign of some type of damage.
 That damage could come from an injury or an underlying condition.

 Sprains, broken bones around the joint, meniscus tears or ligament injuries such as an anterior cruciate ligament (ACL) tear could cause fluid on the knee.
 “These injuries often occur when your knee is forcefully twisted or bent in an abnormal direction,” Dr. McKimpson said.
 Osteoarthritis and rheumatoid arthritis, infections, gout or pseudogout (a form of arthritis caused by calcium pyrophosphate crystals) can also cause fluid on the knee.
-The pain and swelling will probably get worse if you overuse the joint since that can cause a repetitive injury.
+The pain and knee swelling will probably get worse if you overuse the joint since that can cause a repetitive injury.

 How can you treat it at home?